-- In the case of the network of follower cities, if a system is set to allow followers to contact one another, it will be done without displaying contact details or personal information. - Users of UCBH will see each other with the use of a user name.
+- In the case of the HOOP Network the system set to allow followers to contact one another does not display contact details or personal information. - Users of UCBH see each other with the use of a user name.

 Data regarding online platforms will not be used by them for any purpose, unless user consents (i.e. receive informative e-mail).